FORCE: Transferable Visual Jailbreaking Attacks via Feature Over-Reliance CorrEction: Experiment

 \subsection{Experimental Setups}

 \textbf{Source Models and Baselines.} We use LLaVA-v1.5-7B~\citep{liu2023improved} as the source MLLM for both the baseline and our proposed method.
+The results obtained from different source models are provided in Appendix~\ref{appendix:E}.
 For the baseline, we adopt standard PGD~\citep{madry2018towards} to generate visual attacks, with a step size of $2/255$ and a perturbation budget of $32/255$.
-The optimisation target is set to \texttt{Sure, here is}.
+The optimisation target is set to \texttt{``Sure, here is''}.
 In this work, we consider two attack settings: \emph{zero-shot} and \emph{multi-query}.
 In the zero-shot setting, we only craft one visual attack that satisfies the optimisation objective on the source MLLM and then directly evaluate it on the target MLLMs.
 In the multi-query, we generate 100 distinct visual jailbreaking examples that meet the optimisation target on the source model and evaluate them individually on the target model.
+We also compare our method with the textual jailbreaking attack GCG~\cite{zou2023universal} in Appendix~\ref{appendix:F}, as well as with other visual attack baselines in Appendix~\ref{appendix:G}.

 \textbf{Target Models.} We select a range of popular safety-aligned MLLMs as transfer-target, treating them as black-box models with inaccessible parameters.
 For adapter-based MLLMs, we use InstructBLIP-Vicuna-7B~\citep{dai2023instructblip}, Llava-v1.6-mistral-7b~\citep{liu2023improved}, and Idefics3-8B-Llama3~\citep{laurençon2024building}.
 For early-fusion MLLMs, we evaluate Qwen2.5-VL-7B-Instruct~\citep{bai2023qwen} and LLaMA-3.2-11B-Vision-Instruct~\citep{meta2024llama}.
 For commercial MLLMs, we consider Claude-Sonnet-4~\citep{anthropic2025claude4}, Gemini-2.5-Pro~\citep{comanici2025gemini}, and GPT-5~\citep{openAI2025gpt}.